ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-and-jaeger.md

 ### Step 3 - Creating a 'Hello World' Ballerina Service

-Create a Service as shown below and save it as `hello_world_service.bal`.
+Create a service as shown below and save it as `hello_world_service.bal`.

 ```ballerina
 import ballerina/http;